OCEAN EDUCATION RESOURCES

 The NOAA Ocean Exploration Program has released graphic-based oceanography Learning Objects.
 Each Learning Object includes a video demonstration and interactive activities/puzzles.
 The included lessons cover diverse topics ranging from plate tectonics to ocean currents to deep sea benthos.

-Dolphin Quest - Seven Essential Principles for Ocean Literacy: An Activity Guide for Educators 28 activity-based lessons, one for each grade group for each of the seven OLPs.
+Ocean Literacy Principles - Seven Essential Principles for Ocean Literacy: An Activity Guide for Educators 28 activity-based lessons, one for each grade group for each of the seven OLPs.

 This activity guide is the first in a three volume series that will help teachers and informal educators for grades K-12th embrace the Ocean Literacy Principles (OLP) and put them into practice.